department-of-veterans-affairs/va-digital-service-handbook/_pages/service-design/getting-started.md

 Starting in the Alpha phase, your developers will start integrating with the Veteran Tools Platform release management process.
 We use Github Issues to manage that process.

 To get started

-1. Have everyone on your team create a Github account.
-Github requires Two-Factor authentication (2FA) to create an account.
+1. Have everyone on your team create a Github account. *Note:* Github requires Two-Factor authentication (2FA) to create an account.

 2. [Email a list](mailto:{{ site.contact-handbook.email }}) of all names, email addresses, and Github usernames for your team.
   * Indicate which people on the list are developers (so we can give developer access to the right people).

 3. We'll add the people on the list to the VA Github organization and
   * Give everyone access to a team folder on Github, which you'll use to store and share project documents
-  * Provide the developers with access to code repositories and the tools they'll need to develop on the Veteran Tools Platform
+  * Developers will need to complete <a title="go to developer getting started" href="https://department-of-veterans-affairs.github.io/va-digital-services-platform-docs/docs/vets-developer-docs/getting-started.html" target="_blank">additional onboarding steps</a> to access the code repositories and tools they'll need for developing on the Veteran Tools Platform

 4. If your team is new to Github, we can arrange a short meeting to show you how to use it share documents.